 If you’re a museum director, hopefully you think a great deal about your community, your staff, your board, your organizational culture.
 How does your audience react to the museum?
 How do the human resources work together to reach goals and advance the museum?
 What are the socioeconomic issues in your community?
 Each time I consider a new initiative or program where I work, I consider our environment.
 How will this read?
 Will this resonate?
 Will anyone care?
 Considering the future and planning for it requires this external awareness.
 So if you don’t do this on a regular basis, that’s my recommendation for what to do next.
 Consider the 360 view first, then consider tomorrow.
 Having said that, here are some additional steps to consider.

-· Plan for the future
+Plan for the Future of Museums

 We already do this as museum directors, but do we always consider future trends as presented here today?
 I haven’t.
 But I will in the future.
 I have a feeling it will give my organization an edge if I choose wisely.